17 Community Service Scholarships and Grants for 2021

 Provider: Prudential and the National Association of Secondary School Principals

-Requirements: Must be in grades 5-12, U.S. resident, engaged in volunteer activity during the 12 months prior to application date, submit a completed application to a school or the head of an official designated local organization.
+Requirements: The Prudential Spirit of Community Award applicants must be in grades 5-12, U.S. resident, engaged in volunteer activity during the 12 months prior to application date, submit a completed application to a school or the head of an official designated local organization.

 Amount: Up to $100,000